lyzsk/prosto-hrm/README.md

 > More features you can run the project and discover by yourself.💖
 >
-> Or see the hrms project previews in my support-repo: C:\Users\sichu\dev\support-repo\human-resource-management-system\previews
+> Or see the hrms project previews in my support-repo: https://github.com/lyzsk/support-repo/tree/master/human-resource-management-system/previews

 # TODO